Art Credit: LookupQuotes

 “How did that make you feel?”

 This is an old lawyer trick.
 People hate silence, they become very uncomfortable when they are sitting across the desk from someone who is looking at them, but not saying anything.
 If you suspect they are holding something back, if you just sit there in silence and keep eye contact, most people will start talking again to fill that void.
-This is particularly useful after you ask a question.
+This is particularly important after you ask a question.
 Let it sink in, and wait for the silence to do its work and the answer may come.

 In our video Nathan rarely says anything, but to Nora he is engaging her in the conversation because his eyes are following her as he sits silently.

-Because one of the goals of active, intentional listening is to allow a person to get in touch with how they are feeling, it is often help to see if they agree with what you believe they are feeling.
+Because one of the goals of active, intentional listening is to allow a person to get in touch with how they are feeling, it is often helpful to see if they agree with what you believe they are feeling.

 Speaker: “Sometimes I could just . . .when they won’t make a decision . . .” they pause and clench their fists, “Ahhhh!: